MezieAkabuduKachi/Electric-Vehicle-Population-Analysis---Washington-State-Dataset/README.md

 18. Which vehicles have the same `Make` and `Model`, but differ in `Electric_Range` or `Base_MSRP`?
 19. How many unique `VIN_1_10` entries are there in the dataset?

 ## Tools Used

-- **Excel**: Data cleaning and preparation.
+- **Python**: Data cleaning and preparation.
+- **Excel**: Initial data exploration and validation.
 - **MySQL**: SQL-based exploratory data analysis.

 ## Conclusion

 This project provides insights into the electric vehicle population registered in Washington state, showing trends in vehicle types, manufacturers, electric ranges, and regional distribution.
+The Python data cleaning process ensures a clean and usable dataset, while the SQL-based EDA uncovers important patterns within the data.

 ## Repository Contents

-- `Electric_Vehicle_Population_Data.csv`: Cleaned dataset used for analysis.
+- `Electric_Vehicle_Population_Data.csv`: The raw dataset used for analysis.
+- `Cleaned_Electric_Vehicle_Population_Data.csv`: The cleaned dataset after applying Python-based data cleaning.
 - `SQL_Queries.sql`: All SQL queries used for exploratory data analysis.
 - `README.md`: This readme file, outlining the project.